jonaskello/tslint-immutable/README.md

 ### no-arguments

+> **NOTE: This rule has been moved to the [tslint-divid](https://www.npmjs.com/package/tslint-divid) package and will be removed from this package in the next major release.**

 Disallows use of the `arguments` keyword.

 ### no-label

+> **NOTE: This rule has been moved to the [tslint-divid](https://www.npmjs.com/package/tslint-divid) package and will be removed from this package in the next major release.**

 Disallows the use of labels, and indirectly also `goto`.

 ### no-semicolon-interface

+> **NOTE: This rule has been moved to the [tslint-divid](https://www.npmjs.com/package/tslint-divid) package and will be removed from this package in the next major release.**

 Ensures that interfaces only use commas as separator instead semicolor.